hcs64/neon64v2/README.md

 #### PPU

+- `ppu.asm`: Shell for PPU task overlays, init, register read/write handlers.
-- `ppu.asm`: PPU task, which builds conv buffers to send to the ucode.
-Register read/write handlers.
+- `ppu_task.asm`: PPU task, which builds conv buffers to send to the ucode.
 - `ppu_tables.asm`: RGB palette LUT, bit reversal for horizontal sprite flip
 - `ucode_ppu.asm`: PPU ucode task, tile conversion and sprite blitting
 - `ucode_tables.asm`: Mostly constants to be loaded into VU registers for tile conversion.
 Also APU sequencer and mixer tables.

 #### APU

 - `apu.asm`: APU frame task, which runs on the frame counter (1/4 frame) clock, and APU DMC task, which runs at 1/8th the DMC rate.
-Register read/write handlers.
+Register handlers.
 These all write alists as needed.
 - `ucode_apu.asm`: APU ucode task, audio synthesis

 #### Cartridge

-- `rom.asm`: NES ROM loading, sets defaults for mapper 0 and provides routines for building mappers.
+- `rom.asm`: NES ROM loading, sets defaults for mapper 0, provides routines for building mappers, shell for mapper overlays.
-- `mappers/*`: A file for each supported class of cart hardware.
+- `mappers/*`: A file for each supported iNES mapper, these are overlays managed by `rom.asm`.
 CPU and PPU memory map init (TLB and hooks), register handlers.

 ### Etc

 - `lib/debug_print.asm`: String copies and integer formatting.
 Supports outputting to an IS Viewer debug port, I've used this with cen64's `-is-viewer` option.
 - `profile_bars.asm`: This unconscionable code sets the corners of rectangles in the profile bar dlist.
-- `menu.asm`: A simple menu UI, written directly to the framebuffer.
+- `menu.asm`: A simple textual menu UI, drawn with the RDP.
 - `save.asm`: SRAM save and associated UI (error and success messages)
 - `N64_BOOTCODE.BIN`: Required (with a 6102 CIC) to pass the IPL checksum, loads the first 1MB into RDRAM at boot.
 - `font.bin`: 8x8 1bpp font
+- `rdpfont.bin`: 8x8 1bpp font, interleaved for use as 4bpp on the RDP with palettes that select each bitplane